GTPB/PSLS20/tutorialScripts/excercises/06_linearRegression/06_linearRegression.md

-On the third day of the "Practical Statistics for the Life Sciences (2020)" course, we will have two tutorials on data linear regression, based on different datasets:
+On the third day of the "Practical Statistics for the Life Sciences (2020)" course, we will have three tutorials on data linear regression, based on different datasets:

+1) Add dataset 1

-1) The fish dataset:
+2) The fish dataset:

 In this experiments 96 fish (dojofish, goldfish and zebrafish) were placed separately in a tank with two liters of water and a certain dose (in mg) of a certain poison EI-43,064.
 The resistance of the fish a against the poison was measured as the amount of